TestID22/Real-world-test-automation-framework-Playwright-Selenium-Adoption/README.md

 Playwrigt/Selemium

-ContextManager, List Comperhensions, Decorators and so on you will find here.
+ContextManager, List Comperhensions, Decorators, CV, Faker and so on you will find here.

 BaseBrowserFactory - download and configures drivers. (get_gecko, get_chrome and so on)